leifmariposa/fjaraskupan/README.md

-# Integration of Fjäråskupan to Home Assistant
+# Integration of Fjäråskupan (a kitchen fan) to Home Assistant

 https://www.fjaraskupan.se/